php-fig/fig-standards/proposed/simplecache.md

 PSR-6 solves this problem already, but in a rather formal and verbose way for what the most simple use cases need.
-This simpler approach aims to build a standardized layer of simplicity on top of the existing PSR-6 interfaces.
+This simpler approach aims to build a standardized streamlined interface for common cases.
+It is independent of PSR-6 but has been designed to make compatibility with PSR-6 as straightforward as possible.

 ### 1.2 Definitions